Yagwar/ASAG_Test/README.md

-# ASAG_Test
+# Automatic Short-Answer Grading
-Automatic Short Answer Grading experiments for thesis research.
+Natural Languaje Processing for Automatic short-Answer Grading This is my research Project.